SnowflurrySDK/Snowflurry.jl/docs/src/library.md

 ### Basic Quantum Objects

 There are three basic quantum objects in Snowflake to simulate a quantum system.
-These objects are Ket, Bra, and Operator.
+These objects are Ket, Bra, and AbstractOperator.

 ```@docs
 Ket
 Bra
-Operator
-Snowflake.DiagonalOperator
+DiagonalOperator
+AntiDiagonalOperator
+DenseOperator
 Base.adjoint
 is_hermitian
-Base.exp(A::Operator)
+Base.exp(A::AbstractOperator)
-Base.getindex(A::Operator, m::Int64, n::Int64)
+Base.getindex(A::AbstractOperator, m::Int64, n::Int64)
 eigen
 tr
 expected_value